Our Mini Plush Lop Story

 If you don’t live near New England we are happy to point you in the right direction.
 There are many great MPL breeders in the US.
-For the past two years we have been compiling a list of good MPL breeders…..once the breeders have given us their permission we will publish the full list.
+For the past two years we have been compiling a list of good MPL breeders…..Once the breeders have given us their permission we will publish the full list.
 Additionally, if you need a French lop or a Rex or a Conti or an English Angora or a mini satin rabbit, we have partners worldwide and we are happy to refer you.
 Just email us at LustersLops@gmail.com and we will find any breed that you want.